gunnaraas/itf.certified.ninja/README.md

 ### Local Development

-To develop this website locally on your machine, make sure you have node.js, yarn, and a text editor of your choice (Atom, Visual Code Studio) installed.
+To develop this website locally on your machine, make sure you have [node.js](https://nodejs.org/en/), [yarn](https://yarnpkg.com/), and a text editor of your choice ([Atom](https://atom.io/), [Visual Code Studio](https://code.visualstudio.com/)) installed.
 I recommend Windows users use [Chocolatey](https://chocolatey.org) to install node.js and yarn.

-Open a terminal (e.g. PowerShell) in the location you'd like to save the development files (In Windows Explorer: Shift + Right-Click).
+Open a terminal (e.g. PowerShell, [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701?activetab=pivot:overviewtab)) in the location you'd like to save the development files (In Windows Explorer: Shift + Right-Click).

 Clone and enter the repository using:
 ```